Home Remodel Time

 We also painted the entire house.
 Wanna guess what color?
 And I made 2 plant boxes for the front porch area to dress it up a bit more.
 I’ll have to show you the finished product of it all later.
 Plus we have some after pics that look much better with everything cleaned up

 I also have another post coming up that will show you a cool solution to ugly exposed pipes that you can’t bury.
 We had some big long ugly exposed pipes (I don’t remember if they were water or gas pipes — probably both) that we couldn’t bury because they ran down the side of our completely cement driveway:

-And quite frankly, it would have been a hell of a job to do.
+And quite frankly, it would have been a hell of a job to actually get those pipes in the ground.
 We do a lot of difficult things, but you really have to be smart about what you tackle.
 It needs to be worth your time, effort, and money.
 So we’ll show you what Kyle did with that.

 Leave a comment.
 Let me know what you think about the new brick patio, or the new structural support